 4. Spray Paint Your Electric Bathroom Fixtures

 Does the light fixture in your bathroom look old, or maybe you just don’t like its color?
-This DIY bathroom light fixture makeover might be what you need!
-A fresh coat of paint is all you need before you can think of spending a small fortune on a new fixture
+This DIY bathroom light fixture makeover is worth a try!
+Don’t spend a small fortune on a new fixture when a fresh coat of paint is all you need!

 Spray paint was all this bathroom fixture needed to match the rest of the hardware in the room.
-The darker look adds a little drama over the stainless steel look.via Create and Babble
+The darker look adds a little drama over the stainless steel. (via Create and Babble)

 5. Convert Your Indoor Lamp Into An Outdoor Lamp

-Your existing fixtures in the dining room can be repurposed by making a bit of tweak.
+Your existing fixtures in the dining room can be repurposed!
 Take that extra lamp to the outside to bring more light to your porch or garden.
-You may not even need to wire it up if you replace the electric bulb with a solar one.
-Just place the lamp somewhere it has access to adequate sunlight.
-This DIY may be frugal, but the end result will have your soul swelling with contentment.
+You may not even need to wire it up if you replace the electric bulb with a solar bulb.
+Just place the lamp where it will have access to adequate sunlight.
+Save money, time, and possibly even a lamp or two from heading to sit in a landfill!

 Here you have an indoor lamp converted into a solar-powered outdoor light fixture.
-Love the rustic look.
+I just love the rustic look!

 6. Make a Drum Shade

-An old IKEA light fixture was updated with a drum shade and ribbon to make a modern, colorful fixture for the kids’ playroom/guest room.
+An old IKEA light fixture can be updated with a drum shade and ribbon to make a modern, colorful fixture for a kids’ playroom/guest room.
 Use a playfully colored ribbon for the best effect.
 This might be a better idea than crystal chandeliers, if you don’t have the budget for that just yet.

-I wasn’t feeling the brass handles on my shabby chic lamp, so I applied a coat of Zinsser primer intending to paint over it, I liked the color the primer brought out, so, I just added another coat and that was that.
+I wasn’t feeling the brass handles on my shabby chic lamp, so I applied a coat of Zinsser primer (intending to paint over it).
+I ended up liking the color the primer brought out, so, I just added another coat and that was that!

-get the instructions on how to repurpose your glass shades into something more impressive.
-See how this old brass light fixture turned shabby chic with a bit of help from some paint.
+You can easily repurpose your glass shades into something more impressive.
+See how this old brass light fixture turned shabby chic with paint!

 8. DIY A Monogrammed Outdoor Pendant Light

-After all the metalwork is done, you can paint on your favorite outdoorsy color.
+After all the metalwork is done, paint it your favorite outdoorsy color.
 Remember to apply a primer to the galvanized metal to make the paint stick well.
-Darker primers make those bright paints pop out a little more.via Sugar Bee Crafts
+Darker primers make those bright paints pop out a little more!DIY Outdoor pendant light using bucketvia Sugar Bee Crafts

 9. DIY Mason Jar Lamp with Faux Zinc Shade

 If your style is more country chic or rustic, create a Mason Jar Lamp with Faux Zinc Shade.
 Love this!
-I got some mason jars lamp without a shade, accordingly, I had to design my own shade.
+I grabbed some Mason jars–and then had fun making my own shades from an unlikely kitchen item…

 I reused an old aluminum coffee can to make the shade on which I applied zinc antiquating solution to give the lamp an aged look that was just fabulous.
-If you like, you can take a drill with different-sized bits to design your own monogram on the surface of your new lampshade.via AttaGirl Says
+If you like, you can take a drill with different-sized bits to design your own monogram on the surface of your new lampshade!

 Tired of the “boob lights” on your ceiling?
 A capiz shade can create lots of visual interest from what was once a pretty boring (and awkward) light fixture.